openstack/keystone/doc/source/admin/identity-performance.rst

 performance.
 See the help descriptions for these options for more specific details on how and why you might want to tune these options for yourself.

-* ``[DEFAULT] crypt_strength``: Reduce this number to increase performance, increase this number to make SQL managed password checking more secure.

 * ``[DEFAULT] max_project_tree_depth``: Reduce this number to increase performance, increase this number to cater to more complicated hierarchical multitenancy use cases.